casdoor/casdoor-website/docs/application/config.md

 ## Verification Code Settings

-You can configure the **Code resend timeout** to control how long users must wait before requesting another verification code via email or SMS.
-Set the value in seconds (default is 60).
-This setting determines the countdown timer duration shown to users on the login page.
-A value of 0 will use the global default.
+Use **Code resend timeout** to control how long users must wait before requesting another verification code (email or SMS).
+The value is in seconds (default: 60) and sets the countdown shown on the login page.
+Set to `0` to use the global default.

 :::tip

-If you want to do more personalized configuration of the application's sign-in methods, such as disabling a certain sign-in method or turning off a certain sign-in method, you can refer to the **[Signin Methods](./signin-methods.md)**
+For finer control over sign-in methods (e.g. disabling or enabling specific methods), see **[Sign-in methods](./signin-methods.md)**.

 :::